slowernews/wisdom-tldr/README.md

 ===
 ###On mirroring

-> *'Being pacifist in face of wolves is the source of endless tragedy.'*

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*

-> *'On negotiation you don't need to match the other person mood, you should be playful and smart, take the other to mirror your good mood also.'* mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
-Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*

 > *'Play a sucker to catch a sucker - seem dumber than your mark.' -- Robert Greene (21st law of power)*

+> *'Being pacifist in face of wolves is the source of endless tragedy.'*